allan2012/basic-package/README.md

 # basic-package

 Just a simple way to get started with a basic well tested PHP package management.
+You can use it as a basic template to create a standard composer PHP package.

 ## Composer Installation